|Troncal Amazonica (E45) - 741.5 km, Yantzaza, Zamora Chinchipe, EC|

 (projects i'm involved in)

-Posted by Btina Veith 18 days ago
+Posted by Btina Veith about 1 year ago

 2017 long-term Permaculture volunteering positions available at the PermaTree Project in southern Ecuador.